theteamworks/project-board-automation/docs/Rationale.md

 2. It is important for the status of work items to be transparent for other team members, stakeholders, managers, sponsors etc.. to see what's happening
 3. In order to manage flow (keep workflow step WIP in check so throughput doesn't plummet) we need to see everything that has been started.

-It's also designed for a non-dev (me) to be able to add a yaml file to a repository, change a few configs and automate their team's board.
+It's also designed for a non-developer (me) to be able to add a yaml file to a repository, change a few configurations and automate their team's board.